 The caring, interpersonal type: demonstrative, generous, people-pleasing, and possessive

 Helpers are givers, not takers.
 At work, this Enneagram type often ascribes to a servant style of leadership.
 As people pleasers, managers who are Helper types might lack the tough love necessary for certain employees to succeed.
-They may even shy away from delivering uncomfortable criticism in order to get underperformers back on track.
+This means they may even shy away from delivering the uncomfortable criticism needed to get underperformers back on track.

 TYPE #3: THE ACHIEVER